sharoncy/MyScripts/README.md

 #  BRAINSPACE scripts.

-Miscellanous scripts used in the planning stages of the BRAINSPACE Project. https://github.com/Neural-Systems-at-UIO/BRAINSPACE
+Python scripts used in the planning stages of the [BRAINSPACE Project] (https://github.com/Neural-Systems-at-UIO/BRAINSPACE).

-Python scripts for generating images.
+## Generate images.

 The `overlay.py` script generates circles in a grid pattern on top of a base image, with the circle fill colour representing anchoring accuracy (green = 0 = correctly anchored; yellow = 2 = unknown; red = 1 = incorrectly anchored).